keivholding/keivholding/README.md

 # 👋 Hello, World!
 I'm @keivholding

 Welcome to my GitHub profile!
 I'm thrilled to have you here.
 This space is a reflection of my journey in the world of technology and innovation.
-Let's dive into what makes this repository ✨ special ✨.
+I would love to connect to hear about what you're building. 😊

 ## 🚀 About Me